czfshine/MarkAll/README.md

 # MarkAll
-A tool for browser bookmarks.Included google chrome，raindrop.io etc.
+A tool for browser bookmarks.

+### Features
+* It can import base on chromium browser's bookmark file .

+TODO

+my e-mail : czfshine#outlook.com
+QQ :1486276329